 The Best Homemade Potato Chips - Brined & Double Fried

 Potatoes are dirt cheap and almost always on sale around St. Patrick’s Day and other holidays.
 Pick up a few extra when they’re at the low.
 Don’t store potatoes near onions, though.
 Potatoes should be stored in a cool, dark place.

 The larger cost of making homemade potato chips is the cooking oil.
 You’re going to want an oil that stands up well to the heat.
-I don’t fry very often, but when I do, I will generally make something else with the oil, just so I feel I have maximized my use of it.
+When I’m done frying, I will generally strain the oil and reuse it to make something else.
+That way I at least feel I’ve maximized my use of it.

+The Best Homemade Potato Chips - Brined & Double Fried